Water Well Drilling

 Scheduling - Once the necessary permits have been issued, well construction will be scheduled.
 We try to schedule the drill rigs with other jobs in the area to help keep mobilization costs at a minimum, so it may be a few weeks before a drill rig will be available to drill at the property location.

 Drilling - The day drilling begins involves mobilization and setup of the equipment and crew.
-In addition to the drill rig, there will be a water truck, and a crew truck with a trailer.
+In addition to the drill rig, there will be a water truck, and a crew truck with a trailer - and possibly additional equipment.
 A lot of noise is made during the entire drilling process and ear protection should be worn at all times while near the drilling area.
 Once the driller has reached water in the hole, the drill rods are removed and replaced with casing appropriate based on the drilling conditions and the stability of the ground.
 A cemented, steel-cased surface seal with a one-foot riser is left at the well site upon completion.

 Call today for more information - Toll Free (800) 448-8759 or Local (928) 757-1920